h3xDum/ctf_writeups/Cymulate_CTF/README.md

    and if its return value is 0 than the validation succeeded, lets have a look at the vlidate function

    <img src="./screenshots/validate.png" width = "900" height="900">

-   Againt i've added comments and changed var names to make it easier to follow, basically
+   Again i've added comments and changed var names to make it easier to follow, basically
    thats a pseudo code of the function
    ```
    def validate(bin_bin , enc_data_cpy , file_len , num):